 |Signing Period for AY2018-19 freshmen||9 October to 11 October 2018|

 |Venue:||NTU, Function Room (SS3-B1-22 Level B1, South Academic Complex, South Spine)|

 - For students whose sureties are in Singapore:

 - Your sureties are to accompany you on the signing day to sign the TG agreement in the presence of authorised officer.
 After registering for the TG, you are not required to print or bring along the agreement.

 - For students whose sureties are in home country:

-You may start to download your Agreement from: To be confirmed
+You may start to download your Agreement from 11 September 2018 onwards.

 - Print the TG Agreement from MOE website and send it to your sureties in home country.
 You may choose to send the pdf file via email to your sureties to print.
 The agreement must be printed on A4 size single-sized white paper.